paramsfdc/ApexTrigger/README.md

 # ApexTrigger
-Q1 : Prevent deleting of a contact if it has related contacts.
+Q1 : Prevent deleting of a contact if it has a related Account.